Homemade Caesar Salad Dressing Without Anchovies Recipe

 Making a Caesar dressing is not dissimilar to making a mayonnaise or aioli by hand.
 This need not intimidate you – it’s super easy so long as you don’t rush the process.

-First and foremost, crack two egg yolks into a mixing bowl (and if you want something to do with the egg whites, consider my royal icing or my marshmallow recipe!).
+First and foremost, crack two egg yolks into a mixing bowl (and if you want something to do with the egg whites, consider my royal icing, candied pecans or my marshmallow recipe!).
 Then add a bit of dijon mustard to the yolks.

 Next, grate in two cloves of garlic.
 You want the garlic to be grated rather that even finely minced because it’s undesirable to have larger bits of garlic in your dressing.